erzloh/42-FdF/README.md

 The purpose of the project is to make a program that renders a 3D wireframe model out of a text file as input.
 The input text file contains the height value of each point of the map.

+The library used to render graphics is the MiniLibX, a library created by the 42 School.
+It is a very simple library that comes with functions to open a window, draw a pixel and handle user inputs.
 ## Build
 Run the command `make` inside the repository to build the executable named 'fdf'.